 - Store in the outer carton to protect from light.

-- If needed, this drug can be left out at room temperature for up to 25 days.
+- If needed, some products may be stored at room temperature for 25 days.
+Some may be stored at room temperature for 30 days.
+Be sure you know how long this product may be stored at room temperature.
 Write down the date you take this drug out of the refrigerator.
-If stored at room temperature and not used within 25 days, throw this drug away.
+If stored at room temperature and not used within the time you are told, throw this drug away.

 - Do not put this drug back in the refrigerator after it has been stored at room temperature.